-Through discussion and resolution of the above topics, our Compensation Committee confirmed that compensation for the Directors and Executive Officers in respect of FY 2022 are appropriate and consistent with "Basic Nomura Group Compensation Policy" and "Compensation Policy for Directors and Executive Officers of Nomura Holdings, Inc.".
-Further, Outlines of the above meetings have been reported to the Board of Directors.
+Through discussion and resolution of the above topics, our Compensation Committee confirmed that compensation for the Directors and Executive Officers in respect of FY 2023 are appropriate and consistent with our relevant compensation policies.
+A summary of these meetings have been reported to the Board of Directors.

-< Support System for Outside Directors>
+<Support System for Outside Directors>